colonyos/colonies/README.md

 ![ColonyOSLogo](docs/images/ColonyOsLogoNoShaddow2.png)

 # What is Colonies?
-Colonies is a framework for managing AI/ML workloads across heterogeneous computing platforms, e.g. public clouds, edge servers as well as web apps or IoT devices.
-It can be used a building block to implement a **distributed FaaS framework** or a **meta-operating system**.

-## Key features
+Colonies is an open-source framework designed to facilitate seamless execution of computational workloads across platforms, e.g. cloud, edge, devices, or High-Performance Computing (HPC), thereby creating so-called *compute continuums*.
+At its core, Colonies provides a decentralized runtime environment, called a **Colony**, which consisting of **Executors** that can be implemented in any language and run anywhere on the Internet.
+The **Executors* are distributed microservices that can easily integrate with any third-party application or system.
+Colonies has been developed with a strong emphasis on security and robustness to ensure scalability and reliability.

+## How does it work?
-* Users submit function specifications to the Colonies server they want to run.
-These functions will then be executed by **Executors**, which are computer programs residing anywhere on the Internet.
+* Users submit function specifications to a Colonies server specifying computations they wish to run.
+These functions will then be assigned and executed by the Executors.
-* Colonies makes it possible to implement a **loosely decoupled** workflow architecture spanning many platforms and infrastructures.
-All coordination is managed by Colonies servers and developers can focus on implementing **Executors** and develop applications based on a **Function-as-a-Service (FaaS)** event-driven execution model.
-* Complex workflows are automatically broken down into events (process assignments) that is received by the Executors.
+* Developers can focus on implementing Executors as isloated microservices.
 The system can then easily scale just by deploying more Executors.
 Failed processes are automatically re-assigned to other Executors.
+* Developers can express and submit workflows describing a sequence of computations carried out by several Executors.
+* Colonies makes it possible to develop a loosely decoupled architecture that spans multiple platforms and infrastructures, with all coordination managed by Colonies.
-* Colonies function a **distributed ledger** and contains full execution history.
-Traceability allows developers to keep track of the system and more easily debug their services.
+* Colonies also functions as a distributed ledger, containing full execution history.
+This enables developers to keep track of the system and debug it more easily.
-* Colonies integrates well with Kubernetes and offers a more powerful alternative than traditional message-broker worker queues, e.g RabbitMQ worker queues.
+* Colonies integrates well with Kubernetes and offers a more powerful alternative to traditional message-broker worker queues, e.g RabbitMQ worker queues.
-* Colonies provides functionality to establish **trusted distributed computing environments** and is a building block for a [Meta-Operating System](https://en.wikipedia.org/wiki/Meta-system"), an overlay built on top of existing operating systems and platforms to create *compute continuums spanning devices, webapps, clouds, and edge and HPC platforms*.

 ## Design
 The core idea of Colonies is to split up complex workloads in two layers, a **Meta-layer** and an **Execution-layer**.